wwood/hpc_scripts/dorado_workflow/README.md

 Improvements for the future:
 * Pipe samtools merge -u into dorado demux, to avoid a large intermediate file
 * Generate fastq files with samtools fastq from demux output instead
+* Add input list of barcodes to keep